mikediessner/nubo/README.md

 Install NUBO and all its dependencies directly from the [Python Package Index](https://pypi.org) *PyPI* using the [Python package manager](https://pip.pypa.io/en/latest/) *pip* with the following code.
-We recommend the use of a virtual environment.
+We recommend the use of a virtual environment.S

     pip install nubopy